techlore/Plexus-app/PRIVACY.md

 ## Data collection
+- Your email.
+It will be used for verification purposes only and will be removed from our systems after verifying.
+This is done to:
+  - prevent potential abuse of our API.
+  - ensure accuracy of the data submitted.
 - When you submit ratings for any app, the following data is uploaded to the server:
   - App name
   - App package